kushagrasanghi/Ticket_Booking_System/README.md

   Database: MySQL

   Libraries and Tools:

-    -mysql.connector: Used for connecting and interacting with the MySQL database.
+    mysql.connector: Used for connecting and interacting with the MySQL database.
-    -tkinter: Used for creating the graphical user interface.
+    tkinter: Used for creating the graphical user interface.
-    -Visual Studio Code: Recommended development environment for writing and managing the application code.
+    Visual Studio Code: Recommended development environment for writing and managing the application code.

 How It Works: